crcdng/smart_contract_101_archetype/Readme.md

 The Ghostnet is a copy of the real Tezos blockchain (which is called 'Mainnet') made for coding and testing.
 It does not carry any real value.
 Technically it is like the 'real' chain, therefore every transaction on Ghostnet requires an account.

-Our scenario requires two roles: the first is the developer, who publishes the contract.
-This is also called the 'admin' of the contract.
-For this one, we use an account provided by Archetype.
-The second role is a user of the contract.
-We will create that one with a wallet in the webbrowser.
+Our scenario requires two roles: the first one is the developer who publishes the contract.
+This is sometimes called the 'admin' of the contract.
+For the admin we use an account provided by Archetype.
+The second role is that of a user of the contract.
+That one we will create below with a wallet in the web browser.

 First the admin account.
 In the Terminal, type: